holochain/holochain-proto/README.md

 which will be automatically installed by make by following the [setup instructions](#installation) above.

 The package manager rewrites files that are tracked by git to configure imports.
+Be careful not to commit the generated imports to git!

 `make work` adds the imports to the repository and `make pub` reverts them.